Poland: Cuisine

-The cuisine of Poland is eclectic and shares similarities with other regional cuisines.
+The cuisine of Poland is eclectic, with many regional varieties, sharing some similarity with other neighbouring cuisines.
 Among the staple or regional dishes are pierogi (filled dumplings), kielbasa (sausage), bigos (hunter's stew), kotlet schabowy (breaded cutlet), gołąbki (cabbage rolls), barszcz (borscht), żurek (soured rye soup), oscypek (smoked cheese), and tomato soup.
+Bagels, a type of bread roll, also originated in Poland.

 Traditional dishes are hearty and abundant in pork, potatoes, eggs, cream, mushrooms, regional herbs, and sauce.
 Polish food is characteristic for its various kinds of kluski (soft dumplings), soups, cereals and a variety of breads and open sandwiches.
 Salads, including mizeria (cucumber salad), coleslaw, sauerkraut, carrot and seared beets, are common.
-Meals conclude with a dessert such as sernik (cheesecake), makowiec (poppy seed roll), or napoleonka cream pie.
+Meals conclude with a dessert such as sernik (cheesecake), makowiec (poppy seed roll), or napoleonka (mille-feuille) cream pie.

 Traditional alcoholic beverages include honey mead, widespread since the 13th century, beer, wine and vodka.
 The world's first written mention of vodka originates from Poland.
 The most popular alcoholic drinks at present are beer and wine which took over from vodka more popular in the years 1980–1998.
+Grodziskie, sometimes referred to as "Polish Champagne", is an example of a historical beer style from Poland.
 Tea remains common in Polish society since the 19th century, whilst coffee is drunk widely since the 18th century.

 Fashion and design

 Several Polish designers and stylists left a legacy of beauty inventions and cosmetics; including Helena Rubinstein and Maksymilian Faktorowicz, who created a line of cosmetics company in California known as Max Factor and formulated the term "make-up" which is now widely used as an alternative for describing cosmetics.
 Faktorowicz is also credited with inventing modern eyelash extensions.
-As of 2020, Poland possesses the fifth-largest cosmetic market in Europe.
+As of 2020, Poland possesses the sixth-largest cosmetic market in Europe.
 Inglot Cosmetics is the country's largest beauty products manufacturer, and the retail store Reserved is the country's most successful clothing store chain.

 Historically, fashion has been an important aspect of Poland's national consciousness or cultural manifestation, and the country developed its own style known as Sarmatism at the turn of the 17th century.
 The national dress and etiquette of Poland also reached the court at Versailles, where French dresses inspired by Polish garments included robe à la polonaise and the witzchoura.
 The scope of influence also entailed furniture; rococo Polish beds with canopies became fashionable in French châteaus.
 Sarmatism eventually faded in the wake of the 18th century.